-- Dedicated or shared warehouses, equipment, vehicles etc. This policy, known as "asset light", allows the Group to minimize the risk of unoccupied surfaces. - The table below shows the type of the Group's commitments with regard to its real estate sites at December 31, 2015:
+- Dedicated or shared warehouses, equipment, vehicles etc. This policy, known as "asset light", allows the Group to minimize the risk of unoccupied surfaces. - The table below shows the type of the Group's commitments with regard to its real estate sites at December 31, 2016:

-Ownership/finance lease ID Logistics real estate lease Provided by the customer Total 13 96 90 199
+Ownership/finance ID Logistics real estate Provided by the Total

+lease lease customer TOLAI

+8 136 117 261

-- Highly advanced information systems (see section 1.6). - A system for measuring performance and action plans. - Specifically trained teams assigned to the operation.
+- Highly advanced information systems (see section 1.6).

+- A system for measuring performance and action plans.

+- Specifically trained teams assigned to the operation.